1 9 6 7 (UK)

 While looking for a new farm he is attracted by Brookthorne in a small country village in Gloucestershire and surprised to find that his friend Shelby Jones (Robert MacLeod) is prepared to sell.

 Both regard it as a first-class property and the price is not unreasonable.
 But there is something sinister in the air, with odd bunches of dried thorns found pinned on the front door, and with Shelby’s wife Nancy (Anna Palk) distraught and shut up within herself.

 Are the Joneses being persecuted?
 If so, by whom?
 And why?
 And what sinister means are being employed?

-There were suspects galore from the very first episode with its parade of an ageing Colonel confined to his wheelchair; his nurse companion, “part Indian, some think she’s Burmese”; the newly-affluent grasping landowner and Master of the Hunt; and his elegant hanger-on with a state for fast cars.
+There were suspects galore from the very first episode with its parade of an ageing Colonel confined to his wheelchair (Derek Francis); his nurse companion, “part Indian, some think she’s Burmese”; the newly-affluent grasping landowner and Master of the Hunt; and his elegant hanger-on with a taste for fast cars.